pulsejet/memories/docs/hw-transcoding.md

 ### Docker installations

+!!! danger "Use an en external transcoder"

+    If you need hardware transcoding and use Docker, it can be significantly easier to use an external transcoder.
+See [above](#external-transcoder) for instructions.

 If you use Docker, you need to:

 1. Pass the `/dev/dri` device to the container.
 In `docker-compose.yml`: